coldclimate/omnomfrickinnom/content/blog/2021-01-14-tingly-chinese-chicken.markdown

 ## Do

 * Put the onion and skin in a pan with a teaspoon of oil on a low heap to start cooking.
 As the skin leaches oil you'll need to keep an eye on it
-* In anothe pan put the minced garlic and ginger, soy, wine/sherry and a couple of cups of water, stick it on a high heat
+* In another pan put the minced garlic and ginger, soy, wine/sherry and a couple of cups of water, stick it on a high heat
 * Once it's boiling add the meat and turn the heat down to just boiling and pop a lid on
 * The meat will take about ten minutes to cook through.
 Turn the heat off once it is but leave it in the liquid.
 * Once the onions are mostly translucent with the odd one starting to catch remove the skin and add in the peppers and ginger, then stir it round for a few minutes